cryostatio/cryostatio.github.io/get-started/index.md

 ### [Install via Helm Chart](#install-via-helm-chart)

-The Cryostat Operator can also be installed through the helm chart.
+**Cryostat** can also be installed through the helm chart.
+Note that installing **Cryostat** through the helm chart will install it directly without the **Cryostat Operator** to manage it.
 For more information on configuring the helm chart, see [Configuring the Helm Chart](/docs/#configure-the-cryostat-helm-chart)

 #### From Helm repository